MultiQC/MultiQC/docs/autogenerated/goleft_indexcov.md

 urls: ["https://github.com/brentp/goleft/tree/master/indexcov"]
 summary: >
   Quickly estimate coverage from a whole-genome bam index, providing 16KB resolution
-extra_description: >
+---

 This is useful as a quick QC to get coverage values across the genome.
----

 The module uses the PED and ROC data files to create diagnostic plots of coverage per sample, helping to identify sample gender and coverage issues.